 Hermione's lips curved.
 She knew what he was thinking.

-After Rose and Scorpius left the terrace to make espresso and didn't return, Ron glanced at his watch a few times but didn't charge in to break up the snog fest.
-He finished his white chocolate and raspberry muffin.
+When Rose and Scorpius left the terrace to make espresso and didn't return, Ron glanced at his watch a few times but didn't charge in to break up the snog fest.
+He glanced at Hermione to make sure she appreciated his effort to be civil and non-confrontational.
+She met his eyes and her lips curved.
+She had the sexiest mouth.
+He'd felt like such a perv at school, watching her eat, wishing she'd lick him like a custard spoon.

 Astoria Malfoy was the one who suggested they go and "see if the children need assistance."
-Ron jumped to his feet in eagerness to be a gentleman and open the door for Hermione.
+Ron jumped to his feet in eagerness to be a gentleman and open the door for the women.

 Inside, the smell of coffee was conspicuously absent.
 Scorpius apologised for not checking beforehand, it seemed the previous owners of the flat took the espresso pot with them.
 Ron wasn't disappointed.
-He'd done his duty, showed tolerance, supported Rose.
+He'd done his duty, showed tolerance and supported Rose.
 He was ready to leave.

 When Scorpius offered to walk Rose downstairs, exercise sounded good to Ron.
 He could stretch his legs and prevent Rose's lips from getting puffier.
 He changed his mind when Hermione said they'd take the lift.